mokolodi1/sms-sender/webapp/README.md

 SMSr allows an organization such as the CRLA to send bilingual SMS notifications to groups of contacts.
 It has a built-in contact manager and group manager.

-SMSr has been created specifically for

-While SMSr currently only supports English and Spanish language messages, SMSr can easily be extended for other languages.
+While SMSr currently only supports English and Spanish language notifications, SMSr can easily be extended for other languages.

 ## How we built it